spacelift-io/user-documentation/docs/concepts/stack/stack-bulk-actions.md

 Once you confirm the action you'll be presented with the action results drawer, where you can review the status of each item.
 Please stay on this view until all of your actions are performed, otherwise any in-progress actions will be stopped.

-When the action execution is finished, you can use the "New action" button to perform another action on the same selection or a subset of it (from the completed or the failed results).
+When the bulk execution is complete, you can use the "New action" button to perform another action on the same selection or a subset of it (from the completed or the failed results).

 ![](../../assets/screenshots/stack/bulk-actions/stack-bulk-actions_result-drawer.png)